garrandall/popular-music-data/tracks/want-to-sugarland.md

-Let's just lay here and be lazy, baby drive me crazy All I want to do.....
+Let's just lay here and be lazy, baby drive me crazy All I want to do...
-All I want to do..... is love you
+All I want to do... is love you

 I got my whole life to change the world and climb ladders Looking at you looking at me is the only thing that matters